 Secondary - Approximately

 Grade 6 & 7 45-90 min / day

 Grade 8 1-2 hours / day

 Grade 9 & 10 1.5-2.5 hours / day

-(Yr.
-11 & 12 15-20 hours / week)

 Students must record set homework information in their school diary during the lesson, noting subject, work instructions, deadline date and the approximate suggested time, if appropriate, given by the teacher to complete the assignment.
 Each student is issued with a Homework Schedule.
 Homework instructions will be explained verbally to the class and clearly written on the board or in a worksheet, with sufficient time provided for students to assimilate the instructions.
 Homework assignments for individual students may be modified to take into account their learning or language needs.